Emotional Wellness

 • Laughing – Studies show that laughter reduces stress.

-• Living in the here and now – Life with HIV can be all about living in the past with regrets or in the future with worry about what lies ahead.
+• Living in the present – Life with HIV can be all about living in the past with regrets or in the future with worry about what lies ahead.
 Find some time every day to try to let go of the past and future and live in the moment.

 • Appreciating the good things – Every day, try to count five things in your life that you are grateful for.
 This reinforces a positive attitude.